 The most important part when recruiting a new volunteer is not that the new volunteer agrees, but it’s getting him/her fully onboard!

-- Organisers have to ensure volunteers are informed and prepared
+- Organizers have to ensure volunteers are informed and prepared

-- Organisers have to be clear of the goal and reward volunteers
+- Organizers have to be clear of the goal and reward volunteers

 Clear goals = clear sky.
 Best is to set a number of targeted contacts by volunteers.
 10 or 20 are good metrics 🙂

 You also need to reward people and bring consideration from those make the most.

 - Organizers have to schedule a time to touch base